dallas1a/readme-generator/README.md

     undefined

     ## Tests
-    npm test
+    regter

     ## Questions
-    If you have any questions about this project, please contact me at my email: .
+    If you have any questions about this project, please contact me at my email: dallas.archer.bailey@gmail.com.
 You can see more of my project repositories at https://github.com/dallas1a.